alexk99/the_router/bras/bras_howto_eng.md

 # 3. Test network scheme

-The test network consists of a linux host H4, the border router connected to internet and our clients/user/subscribers.
+The test network consists of a linux host H4, the border router connected to the internet and our clients/user/subscribers.
-The H4 host runs TheRouter and other programs requied for accomplishing our goals: Dhcpd, FreeRadius, Mysql, Quagga.
+The H4 host runs TheRouter and other programs required for accomplishing our tasks: Dhcpd, FreeRadius, Mysql, Quagga.
 Subscribers 1 and 2 are connected via dedicated vlans, subscribers 3 and 4 are connected via a shared L2 network/broadcast domain.

 ## 3.1.
 L2 network scheme